Comedian Siddharth Sagar’s Mother Refutes His Allegations; Says He Is A Compulsive Liar!

 He Was Moved To A Cheaper Rehab

-Things got uglier when he was sent to the rehab again by his mom, "She moved me from an expensive rehab to a cheaper one.
+Things got uglier when he was sent to the rehab again by his mom.
+He said, "She moved me from an expensive rehab to a cheaper one.
 I pleaded with her to not shift me, but I was shocked to hear her talk about money; I have never thought twice about spending money on my family, I gave them whatever they asked for.
 My mother was a nominee in every property I bought.
 I had always put her before everything else, and she was the person I loved the most."

 Siddharth & His Parent’s Fight Over Money & Property